 Push notifications have always been an effective tool to engage users with the app.
-And because of voice technology push, this function has got a unique touch.
-Talking about push notifications, it is an effective way of increasing user engagement and retention and reminding users of the app and display relevant messages to the user.
+And because of the voice technology push, this function has got a unique touch.
+Talking about push notifications is an effective way of increasing user engagement and retention and reminding users of the app and displaying relevant messages to the user.

-To make this mainstream like us, both Google and Alexa, allows users to get notifications for any compatible third-party app.
+To make this mainstream like us, both Google and Alexa, allow users to get notifications for any compatible third-party app.
 So with that, users can listen to the notifications rather than read them.

 This is a new feature that has been launched recently by Google in CES2019 (link) to integrate the finest voice and visual display into a seamless experience.
 It has been demonstrated as a link screen.
-And the display can show details like weather, local traffic information or events.
-This functionality will add visual and voice capabilities together allow users to communicate more with the helper.
+And the display can show details like weather, local traffic information, or events.
+This functionality will add visual and voice capabilities together allowing users to communicate more with the helper.